PERFORMANCE

 Cooling performance is approximate for each SVALT model and varies depending on particular laptop model and configuration.
 The bar graphs represent the approximate performance with the laptop that provides the best match for each SVALT model.

 Please note that this is only meant as a general overview of performance.
-See Laptops and Compare pages to learn what SVALT model is recommended for a particular laptop model.
+See Laptops to learn about a laptop model’s built-in cooling system, and see Compare to compare SVALT model laptop compatibility, features and specs.

 Back to top

-SVALT Cooling Dock DHCR performance test graph results with 2021 MacBook Pro (M1 Max/Pro) temperature reduction SVALT Cooling Dock DHC performance test graph results with 2021 MacBook Pro (M1 Max/Pro) temperature reduction SVALT Cooling Dock models with Apple MacBook Pro 14-inch Apple Silicon M1 Max 2021 cooling system Summary
+SVALT Cooling Dock DHCR 4th gen performance test graph results with 2021 16-inch MacBook Pro (M1 Max/Pro) temperature reduction SVALT Cooling Dock DHCR 4th gen model with Apple MacBook Pro 16-inch Apple Silicon M1 Max 2021 cooling system SVALT Cooling Dock model DHCR 4th generation with noted features diagram Testing Summary

-Note testing performed with a M1 Max processor MacBook Pro.
-The new M2 Max processors generate more heat with greater potential for throttling, which allows the DHCR and DHC models to provide additional cooling performance.
+Testing performed with a M1 Max processor 2021+ MacBook Pro.
+Compared to the M1 Max processors, the M3 Max processors generate more heat with greater potential for throttling, which allows the DHCR to provide additional cooling performance from the M3 Max compared to the M1 Max.

-Please note that this test is an example of a particular SVALT and laptop model combination that is provided as a general overview of cooling performance when combined with the above Model Comparison section.
-See Laptops and Compare pages to learn what SVALT model is recommended for a particular laptop model.
+This test is an example of a particular SVALT and laptop model combination that is provided as a general overview of cooling performance when combined with the above Model Comparison section.
+See Laptops to learn about a laptop model’s built-in cooling system, and see Compare to compare SVALT model laptop compatibility, features and specs.

 Back to top

-SVALT Cooling Stand SxG17 performance test graph results with 2019 MacBook Pro (i9 8-core Intel) power increase SVALT Cooling Stand models with Apple MacBook Pro 16-inch Touch Bar cooling system Summary
+SVALT Cooling Stand SxG17 performance test graph results with 2019 MacBook Pro (i9 8-core Intel) power increase SVALT Cooling Stand Sx model with Apple MacBook Pro 16-inch Touch Bar Intel cooling system SVALT Cooling Stand model Sx with noted features diagram Testing Summary

-Please note that this is an example of a particular SVALT and laptop model combination that is provided as a general overview of cooling performance when combined with the above Model Comparison section.
-See Laptops and Compare pages to learn what SVALT model is recommended for a particular laptop model.
+This test is an example of a particular SVALT and laptop model combination that is provided as a general overview of cooling performance when combined with the above Model Comparison section.
+See Laptops to learn about a laptop model’s built-in cooling system, and see Compare to compare SVALT model laptop compatibility, features and specs.

 Back to top